rwl/DSS/README.markdown

 Getting Started
 ---------------

-The DSS shell interface can be downloaded as an archive from here:
+The latest release of the DSS shell interface can be downloaded as an archive from here:

  * https://github.com/rwl/DSS/downloads

 Unpack the archive and execute either the batch file or the shell script, dependng on your system.
-Type `help` at the dss prompt for a description of each the available commands.
+Type `help` at the `dss>` prompt for a description of each the available commands.
 Type `help <command>` for a more detailed description of an individual command.
+Existing scripts of commands may be read using the `compile` command:

+    dss> compile /path/to/script.dss

+Check the `examples` sub-directory of the DSS archive for a selection of example scripts.

 Build and Install
 -----------------